Jackbenfu/Pong-Unity/README.md

 # Pong
-A clone of the famous old game written.
+A clone of the famous old game.

 ## Binaries
 You can download the game binaries below or test the experimental Web version directly in your browser!